Erik Olssen: Local history: the Caversham project

-Establishment and the early years

-From 1975 until 1901, Olssen was Principal Investigator of this project, with the Caversham Borough chosen as the study area because of the availability of electoral rolls and population data from the Census.
-A key purpose of the project was to measure the social movement of different categories of people and the related geographic mobility in the borough.
-Olssen had studied similar topics while undertaking his PhD at Duke University.
-Jock Phillips noted in Te Ara: The Encyclopedia of New Zealand that Olssen's work in Caversham was significant during a time when historians were studying social history in the country.
-In 2002 an exhibition resulting from a collaboration between the staff of the Otago Settlers Museum and the Caversham Project Team, acknowledged the project.
+From 1975 unti 2001, Olssen was Principal Investigator of a project which measured the historical social movement of different categories of people and their related geographic mobility in one borough.
+Caversham, a suburb of Dunedin, was chosen as the study area because of the availability of electoral rolls and population data from the Census.

+Olssen had studied similar topics during his PhD studies.
+Jock Phillips said that Olssen's work in Caversham was significant during a time when historians were studying social history in the country.

+The project was featured in a 2002 exhibition created by staff of the Otago Settlers Museum with the Caversham Project Team.

+Death

+Olssen died on 29 July 2026, at the age of 84.

 Publications

 The Skilled Workers: Journeymen and Masters in Caversham, 1880–1914 (1988).
-Co-authored by Olssen, this was the first systematic study of mobility in the New Zealand Journal of History.
-This article informed the investigation of the role played by skilled workers in the process of class formation and how this shaped later political developments in New Zealand.
+Judi Boyd and Olssen published the first systematic study of mobility in the New Zealand Journal of History.
+It investigated the role played by skilled workers in the process of class formation and how this shaped later political developments in New Zealand.

 The Power of the Shop Culture: The Labour Process in the New Zealand Railway Workshops 1890–1930 (1992).
-Written by Olssen and Jeremy Brecher, this article reflected their research into the building and engineering trades and challenged the idea that large-scale industry inevitably reduced skilled workers' agency, showing that those employed at Hillside Engineering enjoyed and maintained almost complete control over the labour process, [and] "their skill...gave them a sense of identity and pride".
+Olssen's research with Jeremy Brecher into the building and engineering trades at Hillside Engineering challenged the idea that large-scale industry inevitably reduced skilled workers' agency, showing that they enjoyed and maintained almost complete control over the labour process, [and] that "their skill...gave them a sense of identity and pride".

 Building the New World: work, politics and society in Caversham, 1880s–1920s (1995).
-This publication was authored by Olssen following the project receiving considerable funding from the Foundation for Research, Science and Technology.
-One reviewer saw it as representing a change in focus for Olssen from unskilled to skilled workers at a local rather than a national level.
-Raewyn Dalziel of The University of Auckland held that Olssen's acquaintance with "feminist and post-modern theory" positioned him to analyse the role of women in "work, politics and society", acknowledging he used reliable sources that showed data for most women were excluded if they did not work for wages.
-Questions did remain for the writer about whether some of the strong statements made by Olssen about perceptions of women at the time added value to the study, with the suggestion that at the very least the evidence needed to be reconsidered to ascertain if exclusions could "point to inclusions and alternative meanings".
-Len Richardson, a labour and sports historian at the University of Canterbury, suggested that Olssen's study was significant because it traced the process by which the women of the Caversham community were enabled to gain skilled training and more independence in their lives.
+This book arising from the Caversham Project represented a change in focus for Olssen from unskilled to skilled workers at a local rather than a national level.
+One academic reviewer held that Olssen's acquaintance with feminist and post-modern theory positioned him to analyse the role of women in work, politics and society.
+She did question whether some of the strong statements made by Olssen about perceptions of women at the time added value to the study, suggesting the evidence be reconsidered to ascertain if data exclusions could "point to inclusions and alternative meanings".
+Another suggested that Olssen's study was significant for tracing the process by which the women of the Caversham community were enabled to gain skilled training and more independence.